 - Other potential risks: Acne, skin problems, high blood pressure, heart failure, reproductive issues, early onset of puberty, and bone cancer.

-“Why should my drinking water be polluted with fluoride when my dental health is perfectly fine?”
+“Why should fluoride be added to my drinking water when my dental health is perfectly fine?”

 This is a common question from a large demographic of people that believe fluoridation of public drinking water is a restriction on the freedom of choice.
 Another question often asked is,